nubenetes/awesome-kubernetes/docs/jenkins-alternatives.md

 - [jfrog.com: How I Leaped Forward My Jenkins Build with JFrog Pipelines](https://jfrog.com/blog/how-i-leaped-forward-my-jenkins-build-with-jfrog-pipelines/)
 - [youtube: jfrog - Modern App Deployments: How to use NGINX and JFrog to Automate your Blue/Green deployments](https://www.youtube.com/watch?v=15CGdzfDlpQ&t=1s&ab_channel=JFrog)
 - [cloud.redhat.com: Cloud DevOps With OpenShift and JFrog](https://cloud.redhat.com/blog/cloud-devops-with-openshift-and-jfrog)

+### Semaphore
+- [Semaphore](https://semaphoreci.com/) Hosted CI/CD for teams that don’t like bottlenecks
+- [semaphoreci.com: Revving up Continuous Integration with Parallel Testing](https://semaphoreci.com/blog/revving-up-continuous-integration-with-parallel-testing) Is your CI/CD pipeline slow?
+Do wait times make you feel unproductive?
+Parallel testing is an indispensable technique for reducing wait times.
+And mastering it is key to getting the most out of CI/CD.

 ## Cloud Native CI/CD
 ### Jenkins X